What do we need to file your utility nonprovisional patent application?

-Understanding your invention: What makes it different?
+Step 1: Help us understand your invention – What makes it different?

-Now let’s focus on what goes in the patent application.
-This is where understanding the dichotomy between the description of the invention and the claims will be hugely useful.
+Now let’s focus on what goes in a utility patent application.
+There is a huge difference between the description and the claims so you need to understand this dichotomy.
 Your patent rights will be defined by the claims, not the description.
 The purpose of the description is to provide support for the claims.
 If you are concerned that your description is too detailed, you are focusing on the wrong thing and misunderstanding the purpose of the description.
 Do not conflate claims with the description.

-You never know when some small detail which seemed insignificant early on will turn out to be a major distinguishing factor over the prior art.
+You never know when certain small details, which earlier seemed insignificant, will turn out to be a major distinguishing factor over the prior art.
 Sometimes, those details can be the absence of something that is typically found in the prior art.
 By expressly describing even the lack of some otherwise common feature, the description in the application is providing ammunition for the patent attorney to use if and when necessary.

 In reviewing drafts of the application, the inventors should keep in mind that the claims are in a temporary state and will likely be amended, perhaps several times, over the course of prosecution.
 While it’s good to understand and approve of the scope of the claims to be filed, the focus should be on the description.
 In particular, inventors should make sure that the description is: